 Historically, this serious chronic disease affected people of low-income groups and professionals thought the causes of the disease were due to poor environmental conditions related to food.
 Scientists agree that poor nutrition and a sedentary lifestyle are leading causes of obesity and diabetes.
 The rise in statistics is no longer associated with lower income levels and probably represents a cultural shift, in terms of how people psychologically view healthy eating habits.

-The Type 2 Diabetic Epidemic
+The Diabetes Type 2 Epidemic

 The Two Types of Diabetes

-There are several common but serious Complications of Diabetes Type 2
+Complications of Diabetes Type 2

 - Eye Damage is often the first problem.
 Damage to the small blood vessels of the retina can lead to an increased risk of developing cataracts, glaucoma, and blindness.